Robert C. Froemke, PhD

 First, how many new cells can be supported by the existing tissue?
 After overloading the adult cortex with many more interneuron precursors, the majority of these new cells are culled within several days, although a large fraction is maintained indefinitely.
 We aim to determine what factors and activity patterns allow certain progenitor cells to fully and persistently integrate into the rest of the cortex, while other cells do not survive.

-Second, how does the addition of new interneurons, which are usually inhibitory cells, promote plasticity within neural networks?
+Second, how does the addition of new interneurons promote plasticity within neural networks?
 We hypothesize that a switch from a smaller number of relatively strong synapses (before transplantation) to a larger number of relatively weak synapses (as we discovered after transplantation) is critical, keeping the total synaptic drive relatively constant, while making it much easier for any one particular synapse to be changed by variations in sensory experience.

 A future project will involve testing the effects of interneuron transplantation in behaving animals, to ask whether such cell grafts can directly enhance sensory perception (particularly in aged animals with degraded sensory representations), or might lead to gains in task performance.